 - Don't smoke.
 Smoking can cause more damage to your heart.

 The medicines advised depend on what symptoms or complications develop.
 For example:

-- Beta-blockers (such as propranolol) and calcium antagonists (especially verapamil) are the commonly used medicines.
+- Beta-blockers (such as propranolol) and calcium channel blockers (antagonists) (especially verapamil) are the commonly used medicines.
 These can slow the heart rate and make the heart squeeze (contract) less forcefully.
 This allows more time for the ventricle to fill with each heartbeat.
 These medicines may be used to treat chest pain, breathlessness and palpitations.

 - Various other medicines called anti-arrhythmic medicines (for example, amiodarone) are used to treat and to prevent abnormalities of heart rhythm (arrhythmias).
 They work by interfering with and helping to correct the electrical impulses in your heart.